Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 One or more external controlling devices, such as (Embedded-) PCs, smart phones or tablets, can be used to control the hardware from outside over the Ethernet connection.
-Therefore monitoring over the Internet is also possible.
+Therefore monitoring over the Internet is directly possible.
 Power Supply is possible over onboard
 `Power over Ethernet (PoE) <https://en.wikipedia.org/wiki/Power_over_Ethernet>`__.